mawrkus/lab-filter-bar-ui/README.md

 - the mouse down closes the multi dropdown,
 - the partial suggestions dropdown is open and
-- 💥 the mouse up closes it immediately
+- 💥 the mouse up closes it immediately (node_modules/semantic-ui-react/src/modules/Dropdown/Dropdown.js L160)

-..resulting in poor UX (see node_modules/semantic-ui-react/src/modules/Dropdown/Dropdown.js L160)
+..resulting in poor UX :/

 We've tried to introduce a 100ms delay in the `displayPartialFilterSuggestions` state to prevent the dropdown that opens for the partial filter to be closed on mouse up but it produced wrong dropdown